 How to become an MFT

-In order to become an MFT, you need to have the proper tools.
-A marriage and family therapy degree will equip you to handle the various situations that you may face, giving you insight into the most effective family therapy activities, methodologies, and up-to-date industry information.
-An online MFT program is also a valuable option for candidates who want to fulfill their goals and make an impact in a more flexible environment.
+In order to become a family and marriage therapist, it’s best that you have the proper tools.
+A marriage and family therapy degree will train you to handle the various situations that you may face, giving you insight into the most effective family therapy activities, methodologies, and up-to-date industry information.2 An online MFT program or family therapy program is also a valuable option for candidates who want to fulfill their goals and make an impact in a more flexible environment.

-If you’re considering a COAMFTE accredited degree in marriage and family therapy, learn more by contacting Alliant International University’s California School of Professional Psychology.
-You’ll learn everything you need to achieve your dream of becoming an MFT, and make your impact one family at a time.
+If you're considering a COAMFTE accredited degree or graduate study in marriage and family therapy, learn more by contacting Alliant International University's California School of Professional Psychology.
+We will provide the family therapy education and training that will help you as you pursue your dream of becoming an MFT, making an impact one family at a time.

-Learn about our master’s program in Marital and Family Therapy and our PsyD in Marital and Family Therapy doctoral degree today!
+Explore your options in marriage family therapy.
+Learn about our master’s program in Marital and Family Therapy and our PsyD in Marital and Family Therapy degrees today!